atmirr/apollo-graphql-todo-app/README.md

-# Apollo GraphQL Todo App
+# Apollo GraphQL Todo List Application

 A simple todo list app which support adding tasks and subtasks which is built by `Hasura`, `Heroku` and `React`.